-The aggregate fees billed for all other professional services rendered by Ernst & Young LLP for the most recent fiscal year were approximately \$200,000, which was principally for an IT security risk assessment.
-Ernst & Young LLP did not render other professional services in fiscal 2019.
+The aggregate fees billed for all other professional services rendered by Ernst & Young LLP for the most recent fiscal year were approximately \$200,000, and for 2021 fiscal year were approximately \$200,000.
+Other services principally include an IT security risk assessment.